xorus/SymbolPicker/README.md

 ## todo

+- the search input is not focused the first time you open it
 - unproper unload causes crashes?
+- left/right to navigate in search results (actually implemented but broken :( )
 - fix favourite not saving properly
 - auto-paste on click/enter
 - customize open shortcut
 - open main UI button in mini-search
 - ordering for favourites (drag and drop?)
 - better UI
+- build characters file in CI

 ## build